PaulRBerg/hardhat-template/README.md

 ### Clean

-Delete the smart contract artifacts, the coverage reports and the Buidler cache:
+Delete the smart contract artifacts, the coverage reports and the Hardhat cache:

 ```sh
 $ yarn clean